-F1 Visa Insurance Requirements
+Do F1 Visa Students Have Health Insurance Requirements?

-Compulsory school-sponsored group health insurance plan
+Compulsory school-sponsored group health insurance plans

 An example of such a school is University of Texas at Austin.

-Such insurance plans are generally very expensive; however, they provide more comprehensive coverage and may include an unlimited policy maximum and provide coverage for pre-existing medical conditions with no waiting period, pregnancy, birth control, abortion, wellness checkups, preventive care and mental health.
+Such insurance plans are generally very expensive.
+However, they provide more comprehensive coverage, and may include an unlimited policy maximum and provide coverage for pre-existing medical conditions with no waiting period, pregnancy, birth control, abortion, wellness checkups, preventive care and mental health.
 Such medical insurance plans are usually PPACA compliant.

 Many of those health insurance plans tend to be from a major domestic health insurance company.
-Therefore, they may not provide the coverage for Emergency Medical Evacuation or Repatriation of Remains.
+Therefore, they may not provide coverage for Emergency Medical Evacuation or Repatriation of Remains.
 In such cases, you can purchase a standalone Emergency Medical Evacuation and Repatriation Plan for this coverage.

 Additionally, if such students participate in Study Abroad (study for a summer or semester), school-sponsored group health insurance may not provide coverage outside the U.S. Therefore, they should consider purchasing Study Abroad Insurance for that duration.

 School-sponsored group health insurance plan with the Waiver option